OpenRTX/OpenRTX/README.md

 For information on currently supported radios and features, see the [Supported Platforms](https://openrtx.org/#/platforms) page on our website.

 For hardware and software documentation visit [openrtx.org](https://openrtx.org/)

+**WARNING: DO NOT flash the OpenRTX firmware on an MD-380V(G) or MD-390V(G)!
+The codebase has not been fully tested on these devices.**

 ## Flash on MD-3x0 and MD-UV3x0